PDegenPortnoy/pydb/README.md

 1. Constrain data to the field size
 1. Display the size of the field in the SELECT output

 In order to do this, I would like a dummy `Table.create()` that takes a `TableDefinition`.
 The `TableDefinition` contains the configuration information for each of the columns, called `Field`s.
+When inserting a row, the row should check the input against the size and type limitations and throw an error if the input is invalid.
+When `SELECT` is called, it should use the table definition for output formatting.
+Currently, that information is duplicated in the `RowField`.
+Is it OK to have the duplication?
+There is a risk of two way binding if the `TableDefinition` contains those attributes (`field_name`, `field_size`, and `field_type`) and the `RowField` has the same information.